 Your mailbox garden can be as simple as placing planters underneath the mailbox, which takes less than an hour.
 Try lightweight planters with different depths, such as the Bombe planters, above, made of a blend of natural stone, resin and fiberglass.
 They are watertight, weatherproof and resist damage.

 Just be sure to plant annuals and perennials that can take harsh conditions by the street, including heat in the summer and salt in winter.
 See below for suggestions.

 When you visit the The Home Depot Garden Center, you’ll find many containers filled with color coordinated blooms and foliage, taking the guesswork out of creating something from scratch.
-In the case of Drop ’N Blooms, just pop into your favorite container, water regularly and enjoy.
+In the case of Drop-N-Blooms, just pop them into your favorite container, water regularly and enjoy.

 For a fall mailbox garden, read about end of season flower stars that could easily work in one.

 For a mailbox garden with pizazz, check out these options:

 Plant these low-maintenance perennials and you can practically forget about them.
-They’re heat and salt tolerant for those who live in areas where pavement gets treated in winter.
+They’re heat-tolerant and resist drought.

 - Clematis (vine shown above)